 Educating your organization’s board of directors and users of your organization’s financial statements (banks, bonding agencies, grant agencies, etc.) prior to issuing the first financial statements after implementation will alleviate surprises for these stakeholders.

-The Importance of Beginning Early in New Lease Standard Implementation
+The Importance of Beginning Implementation Early

 There are a lot of considerations and activities that need to occur when implementing the new lease standard.
 Contracts need to be complied and assessed for leases, decisions about technology need to be made, and implementation strategies need to be considered.